fkleon/math-expressions/README.md

 Suggestions and pull requests are always welcome!

-## Examples
+## Usage

 Below are two basic examples of how to use this library.
-There also is some [additional example code](example/main.dart).
+There also is some [additional example code](example/main.dart) available.

 ### 1. Expression creation and evaluation